Go Back Up

 • Getting married

-• If you've gotten married in the past 60 days, you can pick a policy by the last day of the month for your coverage to begin the first day of the following month
+• If you've gotten married in the past 60 days, you can pick a policy through an SEP

 • Having a baby, adopting a child, or placing a child in foster care